player-ui/devtools-assets/toggle/README.md

 `@devtools-ui/toggle` is a component package designed to be leveraged by a [Player-UI assets plugin](https://player-ui.github.io/next/plugins).

-It provides a `Toggle` component that can be used to enter a boolean represented value
+It provides a `Toggle` component that can be used to enter a boolean represented value.

 This package is part of a mono-repo built with Bazel, ensuring fast and reliable builds.